-The ERA proposes to update the market risk premium to 5.9 per cent in section 2.9.8.
+The ERA has updated the market risk premium to 5.9 per cent in section 2.9.8 of the market procedure.

-3.6 Equity beta
+3.5 Equity beta

-Equity beta is the "slope" parameter b_i in the Sharpe-Lintner CAPM.
-The slope parameter b_i correlates the return on the specific asset, in excess of the risk free rate of return, to the return on the market portfolio.
+Equity beta is the "slope" parameter $b_i$ in the Sharpe-Lintner CAPM.
+The slope parameter $b_i$ correlates the return on the specific asset, in excess of the risk free rate of return, to the return on the market portfolio.